soluna-studios/mail2beyond/docs/DOCUMENTATION.md

 ## Getting Started
-The following sections provides a basic introduction to using Mail2Beyond as a Python package.
-You can also use Mail2Beyond entirely from the CLI as a standalone server:
+The following sections provide a basic introduction to using Mail2Beyond as a Python package.
+You can also use Mail2Beyond entirely from the CLI as a standalone server.
+Refer to the CLI Documentation to get started with the CLI:

 [CLI Documentation](#command-line-interface-cli)

 ### Defining Connector Objects
-Connectors are the component that redirects SMTP messages to a specific API or service.
-There are a handful of built-in connectors that you can use out of the box, or you can [write your own custom connector modules](#writing-custom-connectors).
+Connectors are the components that redirect SMTP messages to a specific API or service.
+There are a handful of [built-in connectors](#built-in-connectors) that you can use out of the box, or you can [write your own custom connector modules](#writing-custom-connectors).
 Below is an example of defining connector objects that redirect SMTP messages to Slack and Google Chat: